 The truth is, fat converts to carbon dioxide (CO2) and water.
 So essentially, you breathe, pee and sweat it out.

 "Fat loss is the process of converting stored energy into other compounds that can be used elsewhere in the body.
-If they're not used, they're excreted," says Tracey Grant, a registered dietitian and wellness program manager with Sharp Rees-Stealy's Center for Health Management.
+If they're not used, they're excreted," says Melissa Hughes, a registered dietitian and wellness program manager with Sharp Rees-Stealy's Center for Health Management.

 So knowing this, why isn't breathing considered a form of exercise?
 Because exhalation and carbon dioxide production are not the same thing.
 No matter how much breathing you do, you can't make your body make more CO2.

-What you can do is pay closer attention to the foods you eat, and exercise.
+What you can do is pay closer attention to the foods you eat, as well as exercise.

-To maintain a healthy weight or pursue a weight-loss goal, Grant suggests the following five tips:
+To maintain a healthy weight or pursue a weight-loss goal, Hughes suggests the following five tips:

 Minimize processed foods.